Victorian Interiors Social and Cultural Influences on Victorian Interior Design

 At the beginning of the period, America was an agrarian society with very limited surplus wealth consistent with a largely subsistence economy.

-By 1914 the country was an urban industrial goliath, already the largest economy in the world (although no one knew that at the time) with a gross domestic product nearly four times what it had been a mere 50 years prior.
+By 1914, the country was an urban industrial goliath, already the largest economy in the world (although no one knew it at the time), with a gross domestic product nearly four times what it had been a mere half-century prior.

 Increasing industrialization did not mean merely more wealth, it also meant an abundance of material goods that directly impacted how homes were designed, built, furnished, and decorated; and how the family lived its daily life.

-Orderliness with "a place for everything, and everything in its place", however, was a pervasive theme of the Victorian Era from beginning to end, providing the impetus for all manner of useful inventions, devices and processes promoting good order and efficiency in daily living.
+Orderliness with "a place for everything, and everything in its place" was a pervasive theme of the Victorian Era from beginning to end, providing the impetus for all manner of useful inventions, devices, and processes promoting good order and efficiency in daily living.

 Personal Privacy

-Privacy was a central theme of Victorian design and the desire for personal privacy had a great influence on the Victorian interior landscape.
+The emphasis on personal privacy, however, seems to have its genesis in the Victorian Era.
+It was a central theme of period design, and had a massive influence on the Victorian interior landscape.

-A study in 1899 by Boston's School of Housekeeping Note 1 found that tending a coal stove took a minimum of seven hours.
-Tending the stove required carrying 300 lbs. of coal and removing 27 lbs. of ashes.
-Eight thousand pounds of coal were used for heating an eight-room house in a typical year.
+A study in 1899 by Boston's School of Housekeeping found that just tending a coal stove required a minimum of an hour each day per stove.[1]
+Cooking and heating commonly involved carrying up to 50 lbs. of coal and removing 30 lbs. of ashes.
+Four tons of coal were needed to heat an eight-room house in a typical year.

 Before the Victorian Age, privacy was hard to come by.